gkemmey/gray_matter/_posts/2017-01-19-how-to-use-react-with-rails.md

 //= require fetch_bundle
 {% endhighlight %}

 Pretty normal, but hey, what's `react_ujs` still doing there?!
 We're still going to use it!
 In fact, we still install the `react-rails` gem.
-This gives us access to the `render_component` helper, and  bundled version of the `react_ujs` library we can include in our `application.js`.
-But we're not using it to include React.
+This gives us access to the `render_component` helper, and a bundled version of the `react_ujs` library we can include in our `application.js`.
+But we're **not** using it to include React.

 #### webpack.config.js